 Included

-ARRIVAL AND DEPARTURE: All ground transportation in a private vehicle, including airport and hotel transfers.
+ARRIVAL AND DEPARTURE: All ground transport is provided in a private vehicle, covering airport pickups, drop-offs, and hotel transfers.

 PERMITS: All necessary permits, including the Sagarmatha National Park Permit, TIMS Card, Pasang Lhamu Rural Municipality Entry Permit, and associated fees.

-DOMESTIC FLIGHTS: Round-trip flights between Kathmandu (or Manthali) and Lukla, as per the itinerary.
+DOMESTIC FLIGHT: Round-trip flights between Kathmandu (or Manthali) and Lukla, as per the itinerary.

-TRANSPORTATION: All ground transportation in a private, comfortable vehicle according to the itinerary.
+GROUND TRANSPORTATION: All ground transportation is in a private, comfortable vehicle according to the itinerary.

-MEDICAL KIT: A comprehensive medical kit for emergencies during the trek.
+MEDICAL KIT: A basic medical kit is carried by the guide during the trek for emergency use.

-FAREWELL DINNER: A farewell dinner at a traditional Nepali restaurant in Kathmandu, featuring a cultural dance performance.
+FAREWELL DINNER: A complimentary farewell dinner with a cultural dance performance at a traditional Nepali restaurant in Kathmandu.

-GOVERNMENT TAXES: All government taxes and official expenses are covered.
+GOVERNMENT TAXES: All applicable government taxes, VAT, and official service charges.

 Excluded